LiskArchive/lisk-sdk-examples/workshop/README.md

 When updating an account with the set method, it doesn't mean we are changing the account in the database yet.

-Only when the transaction gets into the transaction pool and no errors occur, the transaction will be applied and the changes we made in the key-value store will be saved to the database.
+Only when the transaction gets into a block and no errors occur, the transaction will be applied and the changes we made in the key-value store will be saved to the database.
 ```